How We Score

 Verdicts

-The weighted score maps to one of five verdicts:
+The weighted score maps to one of five verdicts — each describes the observed maintenance state, not a trajectory or risk guarantee.

 🟢